 Rabie et al (2007) compared the diagnostic accuracy of EMG with muscle biopsy in children who had neuropathies or myopathies.^{12,} The authors retrospectively identified 27 children between the ages of 6 days to 16 years who had EMG studies, a muscle biopsy, and a final diagnosis assigned by the treating physician(s).
-Final diagnoses were congenital myopathy (five patients), nonspecific myopathy (six patients), congenital myasthenic syndrome (three patients), juvenile myasthenia gravis (one patient), arthrogryposis multiplex congenital (two patients), hereditary motor and sensory neuropathy (one patient), bilateral peroneal neuropathies (one patient), and normal (eight patients).
-In general, the sensitivity of EMG for detecting abnormalities implied by the final diagnosis was low.
-For example, the sensitivity of EMG for detecting myopathic motor unit potentials in any myopathy was 47% (7/15), and the sensitivity for congenital myopathies was 40% (2/5).
-The sensitivity was especially low for patients younger than two years of age compared with older children, but this comparison was limited by small numbers of patients in each group.
+Final diagnoses were congenital myopathy (5 patients), nonspecific myopathy (6 patients), congenital myasthenic syndrome (3 patients), juvenile myasthenia gravis (1 patient), arthrogryposis multiplex congenital (2 patients), hereditary motor and sensory neuropathy (1 patient), bilateral peroneal neuropathies (1 patient), and normal (8 patients).
+In general, the sensitivity of EMG for detecting myopathic motor unit potentials in any myopathy was 47% (7/15), and the sensitivity for congenital myopathies was 40% (2/5).
+The sensitivity was especially low for patients younger than 2 years of age compared with older children, but this comparison was limited by small numbers of patients in each group.

-Ghosh and Sorenson (2014) performed a retrospective chart review of 227 patients who received EMG studies between the 2009 and 2013.[13]
-Seventy-two (32%) patients also received muscle biopsy, and these 72 patients constituted the study group.
+Ghosh and Sorenson (2014) performed a retrospective chart review of 227 patients who received EMG studies between 2009 and 2013.^{13,} Seventy-two (32%) patients also received muscle biopsy, and these

+72 patients constituted the study group.
 The criterion standard was myopathy confirmed by muscle biopsy or by genetic testing.
 The overall sensitivity of EMG was 91%, with the most commonly missed diagnosis being metabolic myopathy.
 The overall specificity was 67%, which is lower than most other reports of specificity, raises concern whether the sensitivity of muscle biopsy is lower than expected, thus resulting in EMG results that are true-positives being classified as false-positives.